iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/_index.md

 ## Application VM
 Supercar Trader is a Java-based Web Application

-The purpose of Supercar-Trader collection is to generate dynamic traffic (business transactions) for AppDynamics Controller.
+The purpose of Supercar-Trader collection is to generate dynamic traffic (Business Transactions) for the AppDynamics Controller.

 ![Application VM](images/application-vm.png)